Bond Street (film)

-Bond Street is a 1948 British portmanteau drama film directed by Gordon Parry and based on a story by Terence Rattigan.
-It stars Jean Kent, Roland Young, Kathleen Harrison, and Derek Farr.
-The film depicts a bride's dress, veil, pearls and flowers purchased in London's Bond Street—and the secret story behind each item.
+Bond Street is a 1948 British portmanteau drama film directed by Gordon Parry and starring Jean Kent, Roland Young, Kathleen Harrison, and Derek Farr.
+It was written by Terence Rattigan, Rodney Ackland and Anatole de Grunwald based on a story by Rattigan.
+The film depicts a bride's dress, veil, pearls and flowers purchased in London's Bond Street, and the secret story behind each item.

 Plot

 There is no overarching story, other than a series of short stories, each linking to Bond street.

 Stories include: a deliberately ripped dress; a man ripping his trousers, and getting a lunch-date with the seamstress; and a man trying to avoid a suddenly materialised love interest from Denmark.